West Ashley Real Estate

 More about West Ashley, SC

 West Ashley gets its name because it's the Charleston suburb located directly west of the Ashley River, which runs along the west side of the Charleston Peninsula before it empties into the Atlantic Ocean.
 West Ashley is one of the closest suburbs to Charleston.
-You can reach downtown within minutes from old West Ashley, and most homes in the newer West Ashley section are about a 20 minute drive.
+You can reach downtown within minutes from old West Ashley, and most homes in the newer West Ashley section are about a 20-minute drive.
 The closest beach, Folly, is 15-25 minutes away.

-Although West Ashley has several large chain grocery stores like Harris Teeter, you'll also find the smaller Earth Fare chain, which specializes in organic and non-processed foods.
+Although West Ashley has several large chain grocery stores like Harris Teeter, you'll also find the smaller Earth Fare chain, which specializes in organic and natural foods.
 Several other stores in the South Windermere shopping center are also dedicated to healthy living, such as Urban Nirvana and the Holy Cow Yoga Center.
 Here you'll also find the West Ashley branch of the Charleston Public Library.

 The Citadel Mall is one of the few indoor malls in Charleston, and it has stores ranging from Target to Belk to Bath and Body Works.
 The new IMAX Stadium 16 theater is also just across from the mall.
 It shows all of the big blockbusters and is one of the nicest and largest movie theaters in tri-county Charleston.
-This section of West Ashley is mostly commercial, and you'll find more stores like World Market, Barnes and Noble, Best Buy, and T.J.
+This section of West Ashley is mostly commercial, and you'll find more stores like World Market, Barnes and Noble, and T.J.
 Maxx all within a mile's drive of the Citadel Mall.

 One of the best private schools in Charleston, Porter-Gaud, is located off Albemarle Road in the older section of West Ashley.
 The school has produced outstanding leaders, including perhaps the most notable of their alumni, Stephen Colbert.
 Porter-Gaud is an Episcopal, co-ed school with over 100 years of experience in Charleston and just under 1,000 students enrolled in grades 1-12.
 The school is also notorious for placing graduating seniors with some of the top colleges and universities in the country.
 Several West Ashley neighborhoods are located within walking distance of the school, including The Crescent, South Windermere, and Albemarle Point.